 “Another provision in the bill would make it unlawful to retaliate against workers who share wage information.
 There are several states that already have passed legislation banning employers from penalizing workers for discussing their salary or inquiring about colleagues’ compensation, but that is not as broad as mandating companies be transparent with posting information on employee pay.”

 Just to reiterate, it’s important that you stay abreast of your state (or locality’s) specific laws; you wouldn’t want to make the mistake of assuming your state’s pay history ban only applies to state agencies when it has been updated to include all employers.

 Salary History Ban Frequently Asked Questions (FAQs)

 In this article, we discussed the salary history ban.
 However, we realize you may have more questions, and we address them here.
-If you have a question that’s not on our list, feel free to share it with us in our forum, and we’ll provide an answer.

 What is Ban-the-Box?

 Ban-the-Box is a policy that many states, cities, and counties have adopted to give job applicants an opportunity to be judged by their qualifications before any criminal convictions are considered.
 Employers who operate under Ban-the-Box laws must remove any questions about conviction history from their job applications.
 Some employers are also required to delay background checks until later in the hiring process.

 What are the odds that the salary history ban will become a federal mandate?

 The odds of the salary history ban becoming a federal mandate are high.
 It’s not rare that laws that began at the state level are eventually adopted by the federal government.
 Each year, more states and cities are adopting some form of the salary history ban, and there’s no reason to think the momentum will stop.

 What is salary history?